How realistic are the post-Roe abortion workarounds that are filling social media?

 “if abortion is illegal we should make it mandatory for people to get vasectomies” ah yes because the best solution for the government policing people’s bodies is to police more bodies— L (they/them) (@aquariusxmars) July 7, 2022

-In a thread that garnered over 17,000 retweets, Grainer explained why the idea of mandatory sterilization is harmful to men, especially men of color and men with disabilities.
+In a thread that garnered over 17,000 retweets, Grainger explained why the idea of mandatory sterilization is harmful to men, especially men of color and men with disabilities.

 Eugenics in the 20th century was a form of sexism and racism in the United States, a report from the University of Michigan explains.